glynnbird/tv/README.md

 1. It uses [Vite PWA](https://vite-pwa-org.netlify.app/) to make the web app a Progressive Web App (PWA), meaning that the assets of the application are cached locally making for a faster load time (after the first load).
 2. The programme list is cached in local storage so that the app can load and show it's last state quickly - it then fetches the programme list in the background to pick up any changes.
 3. The images are loaded in "eager" mode, meaning they're fetched ahead of time making the UI snappier.
+Because we don't have the image url in the `metadata` field, the front end renders its images using the `/api/img` endpoint, which 301s the browser to the URL of each programme's image.
 4. The KV store's eventual consistency is hidden by writing edits & deletes to the local copy of the data, as well as to the cloud via API calls.

 ## API